giljetomo/Java-Final-KOGI19-Contact-Tracing/README.md

 # KOGI-19 Contact Tracing System
 KOGI-19 aims to stop the virus from spreading and heal the world by tracking the source individuals and their exposed contacts.
+Created with https://github.com/kojiokajima

 ## Workflow
 Register Individuals -> Register Clinic -> Register Test Result -> Add Exposed Individuals (Add Location(s) then Individual(s))